tendermint/tendermint/docs/specification/new-spec/p2p/config.md

 `--p2p.seed_mode`

 The node operates in seed mode.
-In seed mode, a node continuously crawls the network for peers, and upon incoming connection shares some peers and disconnect.
+In seed mode, a node continuously crawls the network for peers, and upon incoming connection shares some peers and disconnects.

 ## Seeds